V.1 Città di Jesi: Attack on Pula

-Captain Brivonesi and his men, including Raffaele de Courten, later Italian minister of navy, who survived the crash unharmed, then tried to sink remaining parts of the ship, but weren't successful and later on were recovered and taken prisoners of war by an Austro-Hungarian military vessel.
-Aviators were inprisoned in Mauthausen prisoner-of-war camp in Upper Austria and eventually repatriated for Austro-Hungarian POWs in May 1917.
+Captain Brivonesi and his men, including Raffaele de Courten, later Italian minister of navy, who survived the crash unharmed, then unsuccessfully attempted to sink the remaining parts of the ship, and were taken as prisoners of war by an Austro-Hungarian military vessel.
+The aviators were imprisoned in Mauthausen prisoner-of-war camp in Upper Austria and eventually repatriated for Austro-Hungarian POWs in May 1917.